 iii.
 Species range limited by anthropogenic barrier(s)

 Where there is no natural barrier to range expansion, there may instead be a barrier resulting from human activity.
-This is the case at nesting sites for seabird species such as the Black-footed Albatross (Phoebastria nigripes), where sea-level rise on islands may push birds to nest at higher altitudes which are unsuitable due to the presence of invasive predators and human disturbance.
+This is the case at nesting sites for seabird species such as the Black-footed Albatross (Phoebastria nigripes), where sea-level rise on islands may push birds to nest at higher latitudes and/or altitudes which are unsuitable due to the presence of invasive predators and human disturbance.
 Anthropogenic barriers may also be present at boundaries between Regional Fisheries Management Organisations (RFMOs) where a range expansion may take species into seas with different bycatch mitigation standards.

 iv.
 Species range likely to be limited by anthropogenic barrier(s) in future